knowmetools/km-website/_sass/vendors/bootstrap/docs/content/reboot.md

 - Update some browser default values to use `rem`s instead of `em`s for scalable component spacing.
 - Avoid `margin-top`.
 Vertical margins can collapse, yielding unexpected results.
 More importantly though, a single direction of `margin` is a simpler mental model.
 - For easier scaling across device sizes, block elements should use `rem`s for `margin`s.
-- Keep declarations of `font`-related properties to a minimal, using `inherit` whenever possible.
+- Keep declarations of `font`-related properties to a minimum, using `inherit` whenever possible.

 ## Page defaults

 The `<html>` and `<body>` elements are updated to provide better page-wide defaults.
 More specifically:

-- The `box-sizing` is globally set on every element—including `*:before` and `*after`, to `border-box`.
+- The `box-sizing` is globally set on every element—including `*:before` and `*:after`, to `border-box`.
 This ensures that the declared width of element is never exceeded due to padding or border.
 - A base `font-size: 16px` is declared on the `<html>` and `font-size: 1rem` on the `<body>` for easy responsive type-scaling via media queryies.
 - The `<body>` also sets a global `font-family` and `line-height`.
 This is inherited later by some form elements to prevent font inconsistencies.
 - For safety, the `<body>` has a declared `background-color`, defaulting to `#fff`.